deadfry42/deadfry42-linux-hyprland-dotfiles/README.md

 > [!NOTE]
 > might become outdated fast (because im bad at being productive)
+> let me know if I forgot to include anything or if anything doesn't work!!!
 >
 > these are my personal dotfiles. if you don't like something about it, you can fork it or something idk